NVIDIA/warp/docs/installation.rst

 Dependencies
 ------------

-Warp will not function without the following dependencies:
+Warp requires the following dependencies to be installed:

 * `NumPy`_